Zhuo-Chen-byte/MMDetection-FasterRCNN/README.md

     To learn more about a coco dataset, see *https://github.com/cocodataset*

 2. Edit the configuration
-    After preparing the dataset, look at *configs/my_faster_rcnn.py* Take a look at these lines:
+    After preparing the dataset, look at *configs/my_faster_rcnn.py*
+    Take a look at these lines:

     At *line 46*,

     ```shell
     num_classes=1
     ```

     records the number of classes you want the model to classify.
 Before training, changes *1* to the number of classes you need

+    At *line 107*, changes

+    ```shell
+    data_root = '/data/zhuochen/coco/'
+    ```
+   to your own data root directory before training

+    At *line 153, 177, and 201*,

+    ```shell
+    ann_file='/data/zhuochen/coco/annotations/train_val.json'
+    ann_file='/data/zhuochen/coco/annotations/test_val.json'
+    ann_file='/data/zhuochen/coco/annotations/test_val.json'
+    ```

+    are the addresses of the train, test, and validation jsons.
+Change them to your own before training